 #2: Create a Common Language

-As a new leader it can be tempting to want to be everything to everyone, and the reality is that it is not sustainable.
-Have your team create accountability partners to keep each other on-track about things like time-management and deadlines.
-The reality is that when you delegate new responsibilities, those you lead will need to look at how they manage their schedules.
-Encourage them to create check-ins with one another and to share their progress—you might even free up more time for yourself.
+As a new leader, it can be tempting to want to be the go-to person for everything, and the reality is that it’s not sustainable.
+Have your team create accountability partners to keep each other on-track with things like time-management and deadlines.
+Have an accountability conversation with the entire team so that everyone is clear on expectations and who owns what.
+The reality is that when you delegate new responsibilities, those you lead will need to look at how they manage their schedules to assure they’re making the best use of their time.
+Encourage them to create check-ins with one another and to share their progress—you might even free up more time for yourself with this practice.